-Monitoring from Afar: Do Foreign Institutional Investors Deter Insider Trading?
+Do Foreign Institutional Investors Deter Opportunistic Insider Trading?

-This paper examines the disciplinary effect of foreign institutional investors on opportunistic insider trading.
-Using a novel global insider trading data set containing 35,557 firms from 26 countries over the period 2000-2015, we find that greater foreign institutional ownership significantly reduces the profitability of insider trading, above and beyond the effect of domestic institutional ownership.
-Using the exogenous variation in foreign institutional ownership induced by MSCI index inclusion, we show that the effect is causal.
-The impact of foreign investors is stronger in countries with weak insider trading regulations and poor institutional environments, and operates mainly through the monitoring channel, rather than the channel of improved information environments.
+We examine whether foreign investors play a role in mitigating opportunistic insider trading.
+Using a novel global insider trading dataset containing 35,557 firms from 26 countries, we find that greater foreign institutional ownership significantly reduces insider trading profitability, above and beyond the effect of domestic institutional ownership.
+Using the exogenous variation in foreign institutional ownership induced by MSCI index reconstitution, we show that this effect is plausibly causal.
+Foreign institutions mitigate insider trading both by direct monitoring on insiders' illicit behavior and by facilitating short selling through security lending.

 Keywords: Foreign Institutional Ownership, Insider Trading, Monitoring

 JEL Classification: G14, G34, K22